truenas/documentation/content/en/hub/tasks/administrative/users.md

 ---
 title: "Managing Users"
-description: "A how-to for managing users in TrueNAS."
+description: "How to add or manage user accounts."
 ---

-Users can be created or added to the TrueNAS system, allowing flexibility in configuring which users have access to the data stored on the system.
+User accounts can be added to the TrueNAS system to allow flexibility for user permissions to access shared data.
 A common practice is to create users and assign them to <a href="/hub/tasks/administrative/groups/">groups</a>.
 This practice allows for easy and efficient permission tuning.
 If the network uses a directory service, import the existing account information using the instructions in <a href="/hub/initial-setup/directory-services/">Directory Services</a>.

 {{% pageinfo %}}
-NOTE: TrueNAS hides all builtin users by default.
-To show all builtin users, go to **Accounts > Users** and click <i class="fas fa-cog" aria-hidden="true" title="Settings"></i>.
+TrueNAS hides all built-in users by default.
+To show all built-in users, go to **Accounts > Users** and click <i class="fas fa-cog" aria-hidden="true" title="Settings"></i>.
 {{% /pageinfo %}}

 ## Identification